Difference-in-Differences Estimation with Spatial Spillovers: Introduction

 \section{Introduction}

-Empirical work in economics often considers settings where a policy is targeted to groups of units by geographic boundaries, but the effect of treatment spillovers onto `nearby' units.\footnote{The framework of this paper applies to any setting with a well-defined measures of distance, e.g. geographic distance, economic distance such as supply chains, node distance in a graph, or social relationships in schools or cities.} For example, individuals in control areas can travel to the treated areas and receive treatment (e.g. a hospital opening serves nearby residents), or shocks to a labor market can affect nearby areas (e.g. a new factory opening increases service sector spending in the commuting zone).
-For other treated units, forces of agglomeration can increase effect size as treatment concentration increases (e.g. knowledge-sharing between firms) or forces of congestion/competition can decrease the effects of treatment (e.g. bidding up of wages causes the employment effects of factory openings to be mitigated).
+Empirical work in economics often considers settings where a policy is targeted to groups of units defined by geographic boundaries, but the effect of treatment spills over onto `nearby' units.\footnote{The framework of this paper applies to any setting with a well-defined measures of distance, e.g. geographic distance, economic distance such as supply chains, node distance in a graph, or social relationships in schools or cities.} For example, individuals in control areas can travel to the treated areas and receive treatment (e.g. a hospital opening serves nearby residents), or shocks to a labor market can affect nearby areas (e.g. a new factory opening increases service sector spending in the entire commuting zone).
+In some cases, the treatment effect may depend on the treatment status of other units.
+The concentration of treatment can increase its impact through knowledge-sharing between firms, while congestion or competition may decrease its effects, such as when wage bids mitigate employment effects of factory openings.